Healthy Homes Assessment Eastbourne

 Draught Stopping Eastbourne

-There is no require to block gaps or holes in the building.
-For example, tiny gaps around windows and doors might be necessary to allow movement of the building as the home warms and cools in order to let them be closed and opened instead of than securing.
-We will test every window and door as part of the Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes that are part of the construction.
+For instance, small gaps around windows and doors might be necessary to allow movement of the structure when the home heats and cools, so that they can still be closed and opened rather than securing.
+We will check every window and door as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections